MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 To complete this challenge successfully, you should be able to show:

 - A successfully completed Action in your GitHub repo.
-- An event in the GitHub Action that ensures the workflow is triggered by a merged pull request with the tag “Release”.
+- An event in the GitHub Action that ensures the workflow is triggered by a merged pull request.

 ## Useful resources